 How will I get the alerts?

-TagAcam uses your smartphone to give its live mobile speed trap and fixed camera alerts.
+The TagAcam app runs on your smartphone and talks with our servers to give you up to the minute live mobile trap, road hazard, safety and fixed camera alerts.

-The best way to get these alerts on your bike is to hear them through a Bluetooth headset or using earphones.
+The best way to get these detailed alerts on your bike is to hear them through a Bluetooth headset or an earphone (check local laws).
 Of course you can see the alerts on your phone too, but we feel it’s safer to keep your eyes focused on the road.

 I wear earplugs when I’m on my motorbike so how would I hear audio alerts?

 There’s a whole range of earplugs that can also connect directly to your phone so you’ll be able to wear earplugs and still hear alerts.